 Our antics include everything from playing football with our horns to stealing the opposing team's flag to duct taping the head manager to a goal post.
 One minute we'll be playing our death chant to demoralize the enemy, and the next minute we'll be handing out the chocolate chip cookies we baked the night before.
 We have a plethora of traditions that give our section character, and we're always coming up with more and more each year.

 To learn about the members, we welcome you to visit the Members page, or check out our myspace profile.
-If you care to flip through our handbook, you can get a brief overview of most of the main operating procedures and traditions of the section as of a year or two ago.
+If you care to flip through our handbook or read some of our lore, you can get a brief overview of most of the main operating procedures and traditions of the section as of around ten years ago.
 If you have an inquiry about anything or are interested in joining the section, don't hesitate to contact the section liaison.
 Also, be sure to check out our soundcloud to hear some ultra fire bars.
 For potential members, we've provided some more information about being part of the marching band below.

 First and foremost, it's a marching band.
 Unlinke the other Ivy bands, we don't scatter to and from formations; we march.
 That being said, it's not an ultra traditional drum corp either.
 We use ranks instead of individual positions, and we're not real sticklers about rolling your feet and sucking your gut in.
 Instead, we strive to find a nice balance between looking/sounding decent and having a good time.
 Furthermore, we are a student run organization.
 We follow a constitution that was adopted by the members and alumni, and we occasionally update it in a democratic process.
 Almost all band leaders are elected (with the exception of section leaders), and the only non-student leaders are the music advisor and the athletics advisor.
 The music advisor will occasionally show up to help at rehearsals, and the athletics advisor will occasionally show up to remind us to properly represent Cornell in all that we do.
 The band is also entirely voluntary.
 Members show up to rehearsals and games to have fun with fellow marchers and play music.
 If a tough exam is coming up or if home beckons for a weekend, it's no big deal if a member misses a game or a rehearsal.
 Things work out best when everyone is there though, and the more effort we put into it, the more we get out of the experience.
 It's an incredible amount of fun, a good way to meet a ton of new friends, and a unique embodiment of the spirit and traditions of Cornell.